fairxcluster/Counterfactual-based-fair-clustering-cost/README.md

 4. Set the dataset:
    DATASET_NAME = "adult"
 5. Run all cells.

 # Soft Fair Clustering Framework

-This repository provides a research framework for **soft fair clustering** in tabular data.
-It implements a full pipeline that balances protected subgroups, applies Gaussian Mixture Models (GMMs) with fairlet decompositions, aligns clusters across fair and unfair models, and quantifies fairness through misalignment, NMI costs, and counterfactual distances.

-## Overview

-> **Important note on the GMM framework**: This code builds directly upon the *Gaussian mixture model (GMM) fairlet decomposition* introduced in the paper *“Fair Soft Clustering”* by Rune D. Kjærsgaard **et al.** (AISTATS 2024).
-The accompanying implementation, available at [`RuneDK93/fair-soft-clustering`](https://github.com/RuneDK93/fair-soft-clustering), provides the core algorithms for fairlet-based GMM clustering.
-Our framework adapts and extends this GMM fairlet decomposition for the soft fairness experiments described below.
-See the *Background and Credits* section for details and citation information.

 Clustering algorithms such as k‑means or Gaussian mixtures often yield cluster assignments that disproportionately disadvantage minority groups.
 This framework addresses this issue via **soft fair clustering**, blending traditional clustering objectives with fairness constraints.
 The pipeline features:

 - **Dataset registry** with preconfigured settings for several common datasets (Adult Income, Student Performance, Bank Marketing, Credit Default).
 Each configuration specifies the CSV file, selected features, protected attribute, and a dataset prefix used for saved outputs.